 Disagreement is in the air.
 From Brexit to welfare cuts there are lots of divisive issues about.
 And at this time of year, many people choose or feel obliged to spend time with family and friends.
 For many of us, tensions are almost inevitable.

-I've spoken about how to manage the challenges that may come up in the Q:Witness podcast.
+I've spoken about how to manage the challenges that may come up on the Quaker podcast.
 While there is no magic conflict resolution recipe that works in every context, we can choose how we respond.
 With that in mind, here are some ideas to play with.

 1. Take it step by step